-- If the eligibility check was initiated using the SP portal, the service provider can check the consumer's status through their account.
-Result types are available on slide 38 in the Eligibility Check section.
-If the consumer is eligible, the service provider will see their updated eligibility status in the status column of the home page. - If the eligibility check was initiated by a consumer, their status will be provided to them by mail, email, and/or on the consumer portal (depending on their preferred method of contact).
+- If the eligibility check was initiated through a service provider via the SP portal or Eligibility Check API, the service provider can also assist the consumer in checking their eligibility status.
+Result types are available on slide 39 in the Eligibility Check section.
+If the consumer is eligible, the service provider will see their updated eligibility status. - If the eligibility check was initiated by a consumer, their status will be provided to them by mail, email, and/or on the consumer portal (depending on their preferred method of contact).